Who needs to join EWOQ

 Local councils supply water to customers outside South East Queensland and are not currently within EWOQ’s jurisdiction.

-Energy and water distributors and retailers must apply to become a scheme participant once they’re eligible:
+Energy and water distributors and retailers must apply to join once they’re eligible:

 - energy distributors—as soon as they receive a distribution licence in Queensland

-- energy retailers—within 10 business days of entering into a contract with a Queensland residential or small business customer.
+- energy retailers—within 10 business days starting to sell energy to a Queensland residential or small business customer.

 See section 64 of the Act for details on when various energy and water entities become scheme participants.